Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: SU(1,1) SUPERPOSITIONS

 with

-Fig.~\ref{fig:fig3} illustrates the corresponding overlap $S_{\ket{\bigcirc_{\overline{n}}}}(\delta)$ for the SU(1,1) quantum states of interest, extending the discussion from well-known states to more complex, multicomponent superpositions explored in this work.
+Fig.~\ref{fig:fig3} illustrates the corresponding overlap $S_{\ket{\bigcirc_{N}}}(\delta)$ for the SU(1,1) quantum states of interest, extending the discussion from well-known states to newly introduced multicomponent superpositions.
 The overlap function between the SU(1,1) coherent state $\ket{0,k}$ and its displaced version $\hat{D}(\delta)\ket{0,k}$ is given by $S_{\ket{0,k}}(\delta) = \text{e}^{-k |\delta|^2}$, with its vanishing regions represented by a black circle, which appears alongside each illustration in Fig.~\ref{fig:fig3}.
-The extension of this circle is proportional to $\frac{1}{\sqrt{k}}$, which measures the amount of displacement required for the SU(1,1) coherent to achieve orthogonality and predicts the sensitivity of SU(1,1) coherent states.
-This can be considered as the minimum norm (or SQL), against which the sensitivity of each state is compared.
+The extension of this circle is proportional to $\frac{1}{\sqrt{k}}$, which measures the amount of displacement required for the SU(1,1) coherent state to achieve orthogonality and predicts the sensitivity of SU(1,1) coherent states (shot-noise limit).
+This can be considered as the minimum norm (or SQL) against which the sensitivity of each state is compared.

-We now examine the overlap function $S_{\ket{\bigcirc_{\overline{n}}}}(\delta)$ for multiple $\overline{n}$ values associating our SU(1,1) superpositions.
-Starting with the overlap function of the previously identified SU(1,1) cat state ($\overline{n} = 2$)~\cite{naeem2022}, shown in Fig.~\ref{fig:fig3}(a) (left panel), we illustrate its vanishing regions in Fig.~\ref{fig:fig3}(a) (right panel).
-The central feature in Fig.~\ref{fig:fig3}(a) (right panel), marked by the green dot, illustrates that along the $p$-direction in phase space, a displacement $\delta x \simeq \frac{1}{k}$ (which is $\frac{1}{\sqrt{k}}$ smaller than that of coherent state) can make the SU(1,1) cat state orthogonal to its $\delta$-perturbed version.
-In contrast, along the $p$-direction, a displacement $\delta p$, of the same order as that of a coherent state (as observed in the central feature of the right panel of Fig.~\ref{fig:fig3}(a), where the central feature marked by the green dot coincides with the level of the coherent states) reaches distinguishability for a displacement proportional to $\frac{1}{\sqrt{k}}$.
+We now examine the overlap function $S_{\ket{\bigcirc_{N}}}(\delta)$ for multiple $N$ values associating our SU(1,1) superpositions.
+Starting with the overlap function associated with the SU(1,1) cat state~\cite{naeem2022} [Fig.~\ref{fig:fig2}(a)], which is shown in Fig.~\ref{fig:fig3}(a) (left panel).
+We further illustrate its vanishing regions in Fig.~\ref{fig:fig3}(a) (right panel).
+The central feature in Fig.~\ref{fig:fig3}(a) (right panel), marked by the green dot, illustrates that along the $p$ direction in phase space, a displacement $\delta x \simeq \frac{1}{k}$ (which is $\frac{1}{\sqrt{k}}$ smaller than that of the coherent state) can make the SU(1,1) cat state orthogonal to its $\delta$-perturbed version.
+In contrast, along the $p$ direction, a displacement $\delta p$, of the same order as that of a coherent state (as observed in the central feature of the right panel of Fig.~\ref{fig:fig3}(a), where the central feature marked by the green dot coincides with the level of the coherent states) reaches distinguishability for a displacement proportional to $\frac{1}{\sqrt{k}}$.
 This demonstrates that the cat state is responsive to displacements smaller than the SQL along a specific direction, achieving an anisotropic enhancement in sensitivity.